enygren/draft-nygren-dhc-recommended-ipv6-address/draft-nygren-dhc-recommended-ipv6-address.md

 If a client had previously received a Recommended Address for a prefix but an subsequent advertisement for the same OPTION\_IAPREFIX no longer contains it, the client SHOULD remove the address from its interface.

-When multiple Recommended Address options are present within an OPTION_IAPREFIX option, clients SHOULD use the one with the highest priority as the default source address.
-If more than two recommended addresses are provided, clients MAY choose to configure only the two with the highest priority.

-Clients MAY also assign SLAAC addresses within the prefix, but the highest priority recommended address should be given preference for default source address selection.
+Clients MAY also assign SLAAC addresses such as temporary addresses within the prefix.
+While clients MAY use Recommended Addresses as a preferred source address they are not required to do so.

 # Relationship to Prefix Exclude Option